-If you’ve ever toyed with the idea of growing out your hair, there’s really never been a better time to give it a shot.
-Maybe you want to re-live some long-haired glory days.
-Perhaps you’re thinking you could channel a bit of that Jon Snow swagger.
-Or maybe you want to transcend the 1970s and 1990s (two decades known for shaggier locks) by perfecting the modern long look — choppier and more rugged.
-To help you on your follicle-filled adventure, we asked hair expert Cleve McMillan to walk us through the process of going long in the name of style.
+If you’ve ever toyed with the idea of growing out your hair, there’s really never been a better time to give it a shot (after all, how many of us have been getting regular trims this year?)
+To help you on your follicle-filled adventure, we asked hair expert Cleve McMillan to walk us through the process of going long.

 Pick A Logical Conclusion

 Whatever your inspiration, make sure you have a clear idea of what you’re going for from the start.
 “When somebody says to me, ‘I want to grow my hair out,’ the first thing I ask is what’s the end target?”
 McMillan says.
 You don’t need to have a photo of Brendan Fraser in Airheads in hand (though that might help), but you at least need to have a general idea of what your hair goals are.
 Layered?
 Grazing the top of your shoulders?
 “I can’t guide you on the runway unless I know where you’re flying,” McMillan explains.

 Ghost Your Barber

-Depending on the length you have in mind, be prepared to ignore your barber’s Siren’s Call for at least nine to eighteen months.
+Depending on the length you have in mind, be prepared to ignore your barber’s Siren’s Call for at least nine to 18 months.
 Trust us: in this situation, your barber’s like an ex — only bad things will happen if you text or call them.
 Hair grows at an average rate of half an inch per month for most people, so grab a ruler and do the math.
 Once your hair has grown beyond four inches in length, you can begin auditioning for a hair metal revival band.
 Until then…